 acquisition by Nexstar) had audiences dominated by the 50+ crowd.
 Younger people watch videos on YouTube but don’t read the news media that analyze books

-• Content: Perhaps most importantly, YouTube videos, even those closest to professional quality,
+and TV shows for their artistic merits. - Content: Perhaps most importantly, YouTube videos, even those closest to professional quality,

 tend to have broad content that doesn’t lend itself to analysis beyond a quick emotional